Coronavirus Toolkit

 Set expectations about the guest arrival and be transparent about updates or revisions to the guest experience.
 For example:

 - Will you take the temperature of the guests when they arrive?
+Will you ask for a vaccine card?

 - Will valet parking be available or will guests need to self-park?